 The exam has a three-hour time limit.
 It is divided into four modules, and is marked out of a total of 110 possible points.
 A score of 60% (66/110) is required to pass.
 Applicants who fail to pass the exam must wait 6 months to request a second opportunity to write the exam, and each request will be considered on an individual basis.

 - The modules assess the following four areas:

 - Memory and observational skills (20 marks)

 - Reading, comprehension and critical thinking skills (30 marks)

 - Writing and editing skills (45 marks)

-Once the exam is marked, applicants will receive an email showing their exam score.
+- Once the exam is marked, you will receive an email showing your exam score.

 Applicants are also required to complete a 2.4 km (1.5 mile) run, following the completion of the POPAT.
 A rest break is provided following the POPAT.
 Although the run is not timed, it is beneficial for the applicant to complete the run in a competitive time.

-The Suitability Interview is conducted by the Recruiting Section.
-It reviews the candidate's personal history, focusing on areas such as employment, work ethic, integrity and lifestyle, problem-solving abilities, and volunteer-based community service.
-This interview provides the Recruiting Section with an opportunity to gain an understanding of why the candidate is interested in a career in policing, and how much the candidate understands about the role, responsibilities and duties of a police officer.
+The suitability interview reviews your personal history, focusing on areas such as employment, work ethic, integrity and lifestyle, problem-solving abilities, and volunteer-based community service.
+This interview provides the AbbyPD with an opportunity to understand why you are interested in a career in policing, and to get a feel for how much you understand the role and the responsibilities and duties of a police officer.

-The polygraph is a pre-employment tool used to verify the applicant's truthfulness about their personal history, qualifications, and integrity.
-The polygraph examination is conducted by certified polygraphist.
+The polygraph is a pre-employment tool used to verify your truthfulness about your personal history, qualifications, and integrity.
+The polygraph examination is conducted by a certified polygraphist.